Updated Comparative Table of employment law developments in Great Britain, Northern Ireland and the Republic of Ireland

 Diversity and inclusion

 Diversity, equity and inclusion remain high on the agenda, whether as part of the “S” in ESG initiatives or separately.
-Diversity monitoring and positive action are key topics for many employers right now and significant developments in 2022 are likely.
+Diversity monitoring and positive action are key topics for many employers right now and we’ve seen some significant developments in 2022.

-- Pay transparency: In GB, detailed rules governing gender pay gap reporting are overdue for a review, as the government was required to do this by April 2022.
+- Pay transparency: In GB, detailed rules governing gender pay gap reporting were set to be reviewed in the first half of 2022 – while this has not happened, a review remains likely.
 In NI the existing legislative provisions relating to gender pay gap reporting have not yet been brought into force and it’s unlikely that there will be any progress until the NI Assembly is restored following the elections in May 2022.
 In ROI, from this year, employers (initially with 250 or more employees) will be required to publish the gender pay and bonus gap for the workforce as a whole, their views on what is causing any gap and their plans for closing it.
 Gaps must be calculated using 12 months’ data up to June 2022, and then published by December.

-- Parental bereavement: In NI, legislation has recently been passed giving employees two weeks’ leave and pay following the loss of a child under the age of 18 (the entitlement being effective from April 2022).
+- Parental bereavement: In NI, eligible employees are now entitled to two weeks’ leave and pay following the loss of a child under the age of 18 (the entitlement being effective from April 2022).
 This brings NI in line with the existing rights in GB.
 Following further consultation and agreement on subsequent regulations, the NI provisions are to be extended to include working parents who suffer the loss of a child through miscarriage.
 In ROI paid leave (maternity and paternity) upon stillbirth or miscarriage is only available after the 24th week of pregnancy.
-However, a bill is in place making provision for paid leave even if miscarriage or stillbirth occurred before the 24th week.
+However, the Organisation of Working Time (Reproductive Health Related Leave) Bill makes provision for paid leave even if miscarriage or stillbirth occurred before the 24th week.
 It also provides for paid leave for the purposes of availing of reproductive healthcare such as IVF.
-The bill is currently in the Seanad Third Stage and may be enacted this year.
+The Bill is currently in the Seanad Third Stage and may be enacted this year.

-We’ll certainly continue to see interesting developments in 2022!
+We’ll certainly continue to see interesting developments as we head towards 2023!

 The Comparative Table does not contain a full analysis of the legislative and case law differences between the jurisdictions.
 We intend to update it at intervals and the authors would appreciate any suggestions for omissions or additions in future.